 A SOC II report is generated by an independent auditor after examining the practices of a service organization.
 The auditor then issues a report that attests to the compliance of the organization with respect to security, availability, processing integrity, confidentiality, and privacy of its client data.

 SOC II certification is useful for SaaS providers that want to demonstrate to their clients that they have the necessary controls in place to protect their data.

 Getting a SOC 2 certification can take up to six months and can be quite expensive.

 Read also: Top 8 SOC 2 Auditors Around the World

 The ISO 27001 standard is a set of best practices for information security management.
 It includes requirements for risk assessment, incident management, and disaster recovery.

 To get certified, organizations must undergo an audit by an independent body to ensure that their practices meet the requirements of the standard.

-The certification is useful for companies that want to show that they have a robust and well-documented information security management system in place.
+The certification is useful for companies that want to show that they have a robust and well-documented management of SaaS security in place.

 PCI-DSS (Payment Card Industry Data Security Standard) is a set of security standards for organizations that handle credit card information.